 When you’re facing a divorce or separation, one of the most important things you can do is talk to a father’s rights lawyer about your custody rights.
 In Illinois, custody agreements are now referred to as Allocation Judgments, where both the mother’s and father’s custody rights are detailed in a plan allocating each parent’s responsibilities.
 A child allocation plan details specific issues related to the child such as how much time will be spent with the child, how they will be transported back and forth, and who is responsible for decision-making on behalf of the child.

 Fathers can be as involved as they want to be with child allocation judgments in Illinois since the law allows parents to choose areas of responsibility.
 Mothers can be responsible for school decisions while fathers make decisions regarding extracurricular activities or things like medical care.
 While both parents want what’s best for their children, the reality is many divorcing parents find it challenging to agree on a child allocation plan.
 Cases become even more complex and emotionally charged when a parent wants to move out of the state.

-It’s never too early to speak with a father’s rights lawyer from an experienced law firm concentrating on Illinois family law to get the answers that you need and effective representation of your custody rights as a father.
+It’s never too early to speak with a child custody lawyer from an experienced law firm concentrating on Illinois family law to get the answers that you need and effective representation of your custody rights as a father.

 A Father’s Rights Lawyer You Can Trust

-Anderson & Boback are skilled negotiators and mediators, working with fathers every day to determine amicable child allocation plans designed for the best interest of the child or children.
+Anderson & Boback are trusted and skilled negotiators with a track record of success representing fathers.
+We work with fathers every day to determine amicable child allocation plans designed for the best interest of the child or children.
 Once the child allocation plan is approved by the judge it becomes enforceable by the court and must be adhered to by both parties.

 Make sure your child allocation plan takes into account your custody rights as a father before it is approved by the court.